 - (vi) According to the information and explanation given to us, the Company has Complied with the provision of the sections 185 and 186 of the Companies Act, 2013 of grant loans, making investment and providing guarantees and securities, as applicable.
-There were no loans granted during the year under Section 185 of the Act. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of section 73 to 76 or any other relevant provision of the Act and the rule framed there under during the year.
-No order has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any Tribunal.
+There were no loans granted during the year under Section 185 of the Act. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of section 73 to 76 or any other relevant provision of the Act and the rule framed there under

-- (vi) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
-Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) In respect of Statutory dues: - (a) In our opinion and according to explanation given to us the company is regular in depositing undisputed statutory dues including goods and service tax, provident fund, employees' state insurance, income-tax, salestax, wealth tax, service tax, duty of customs, duty of excise, value added tax, cess, GST and any other statutory dues with the appropriate authorities.
-There is no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - (b) Details of cases for non-deposit with appropriate authorities of disputed dues of income tax or sales tax or wealth tax, goods and service tax or service tax or duty of customs or duty of excise or value added tax or Cess as follows:-
+- during the year.-Hence, reporting under clause 3(v) of the Order is not applicable. - (vi) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) In respect of Statutory dues: - (a) In our opinion and according to explanation given to us the company is regular in depositing undisputed statutory dues including goods and service tax, provident fund, employees' state insurance, income-tax, sales-tax, wealth tax, service tax, duty of customs, duty of excise, value added tax, cess, GST and any other statutory dues with the appropriate authorities.
+There is no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable - (b) Details of cases for non-deposit with appropriate authorities of disputed dues of income tax or sales tax or wealth tax, goods and service tax or service tax or duty of customs or duty of excise or value added tax or Cess as follows:-

-Nature of Nature of Amount Period to Forum where Statue Dues Anount which amount related Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 36,17,260/- 1995 to 2008 Gujarat High Court Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 2,11,08,930/- 2009 to 2015 Taluka Development Officer.
-Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 1,02,31,680/- 2016 to 2022 Taluka Development Officer.
+Nature of Statue Nature of Dues Amount ₹ in lakhs Period to which amount related Forum where the dispute is pending Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 36.17 1995 to 2008 Gujarat High Court Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 211.09 2009 to 2015 Taluka Development Officer.
+Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 102.32 2016 - 2023 Taluka Development Officer.